 LGBTQIA+ travellers are those who identify as lesbian, gay, bisexual or transgender, plus queer or questioning, intersex or asexual individuals.
-It also includes those who identify beyond these commonly used sexuality and gender expressions.
+It also includes those who identify beyond these commonly used sexualities and gender expressions.
 Everyone has the right to feel safe when travelling, and while Bali – and Indonesia – is generally a safe destination for queer travellers, there are some situations and issues that may present themselves to travellers who identify with one or more of these terms when visiting Bali.

 LGBTQIA+ rights in Bali